braze-inc/braze-docs/_docs/_user_guide/industry_use_cases/b2b/lead_scoring.md

 2. In **Action-Based Options**, add these two actions:
     - **Change Custom Attribute Value** with the name of your lead scoring attribute (such as “lead score”).
 If you haven’t created a lead scoring attribute yet, follow the steps in [Custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/).
 This will enter users into the Canvas whenever their lead score changes.

-![Step 2 of creating a Canvas with the entry schedule of “Action-Based” and action-based options of changing a custom attribute “lead score” and adding an email address.][]
+![Step 2 of creating a Canvas with the entry schedule of “Action-Based” and action-based options of changing a custom attribute “lead score” and adding an email address.][2]{: style="max-width:80%;"}

 ### Step 3: Identify your target audience